Code of Ethics

 This Code of Ethics is, by necessity, general in outlining broad ethical principles for Pew.
 Pew will be guided by it as well as by other relevant standards for the charitable sector when responding to specific issues not explicitly mentioned above.
 Questions about the policy can be addressed to Pew’s Senior Vice President, General Counsel and Corporate Secretary.

-Designated Policy Contact: The following individual should be contacted for interpretations, resolution of problems, and special situations.
+Designated Policy Contact: The following individual should be contacted for interpretations, resolution of problems, special situations, and other guidance.

 Department: Legal Affairs Title: Senior Director, Compliance, Legal Affairs